MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/firewall-requirements.md

 For information about firewall requirements for using Arc for Servers, see [Arc for Servers firewall requirements](/azure/azure-arc/servers/network-requirements).

+### Azure Arc Resource Bridge

+For information about firewall requirements for using Azure Arc Resource Bridge, see [Azure Arc resource bridge networking requirements](/azure/azure-arc/resource-bridge/overview).

+### Azure portal

+For information about firewall requirements for using Azure portal, see [Allow the Azure portal URLs on your firewall or proxy server](/azure/azure-portal/azure-portal-safelist-urls?tabs=public-cloud).

+### Microsoft Defender

+For information about firewall requirements for using Microsoft Defender, see [Microsoft Defender firewall requirements](/microsoft-365/security/defender-endpoint/configure-proxy-internet?view=o365-worldwide&preserve-view=true#enable-access-to-microsoft-defender-for-endpoint-service-urls-in-the-proxy-server).

 ### Microsoft Monitoring Agent (MMA) and Log Analytics Agent

-For information about firewall requirements for using MMA and Log Analytics Agent, see [Microsoft Monitoring Agent (MMA)/Log Analytics Agent firewall requirements](/azure/azure-monitor/agents/log-analytics-agent#network-requirements)
+For information about firewall requirements for using MMA and Log Analytics Agent, see [Microsoft Monitoring Agent (MMA)/Log Analytics Agent firewall requirements](/azure/azure-monitor/agents/log-analytics-agent#network-requirements).

 ### Qualys

-For information about firewall requirements for using Qualys, see [Qualys extension firewall requirements](/azure/defender-for-cloud/deploy-vulnerability-assessment-vm#what-prerequisites-and-permissions-are-required-to-install-the-qualys-extension)
+For information about firewall requirements for using Qualys, see [Qualys extension firewall requirements](/azure/defender-for-cloud/deploy-vulnerability-assessment-vm#what-prerequisites-and-permissions-are-required-to-install-the-qualys-extension).

-### Microsoft Defender

-For information about firewall requirements for using Microsoft Defender, see [Microsoft Defender firewall requirements](/microsoft-365/security/defender-endpoint/configure-proxy-internet?view=o365-worldwide&preserve-view=true#enable-access-to-microsoft-defender-for-endpoint-service-urls-in-the-proxy-server)

-### Azure portal

-For information about firewall requirements for using Azure portal, see [Allow the Azure portal URLs on your firewall or proxy server](/azure/azure-portal/azure-portal-safelist-urls?tabs=public-cloud)

-### Azure Arc Resource Bridge

-For information about firewall requirements for using Azure Arc Resource Bridge, see [Azure Arc resource bridge networking requirements](/azure/azure-arc/resource-bridge/overview)

-## Firewall rules and port requirements
+## Firewall requirements for internal rules and ports

 Ensure that the proper network ports are open between all server nodes both within a site and between sites (for stretched clusters).
 You'll need appropriate firewall rules to allow ICMP, SMB (port 445, plus port 5445 for SMB Direct if using iWARP RDMA), and WS-MAN (port 5985) bi-directional traffic between all servers in the cluster.